KhumoyunA/Projects/BMart DB/README.md

 # BMart DB

 ## A small MySQL database with a number of Python functions to access it.
+Created by Khumoyun Abdulpattoev, Hector Torres, Karthi Sarangan, and Josh Reed.
 - Keeps track of all products and their details such as packaging and UPC
 - Includes multiple stores in different parts of the world
 - Keeps track of inventory at each store